- About the UBC

-Career Connections authors are UBC carpenters from around North America who have both teaching and field experience.
-Before adding a project to the program, the projects are first built and tested in UBC training centers.
+Program materials have been written by UBC carpenters from around North America who have both teaching and field experience.
+Procedures for the projects are designed to be completed using typical school shop tools and have been built and tested in UBC training centers.

 Teacher support is a major feature of the program.
 All books come with an annotated edition that provides teacher class notes, rubrics for each project, project evaluations, a tool safety operation checklist, a comprehensive skills matrix, and estimated timelines for teaching.
 Teachers and students can see projects built step-by-step using the program’s Virtual Shop software.
 In addition, trained and certified outreach specialists—all experienced carpenters—support teachers through mentoring while also ensuring safe shop practices.
 Tours of UBC Training Centers and professional speakers such as contractors or manufacturers are also made available.

 Every graduate who completes the four-year program gains a jump-start into a career as a professional union carpenter.
 Certified graduates may receive advanced placement at UBC pre-apprenticeship and/or apprenticeship programs.